xingyuuchen/unixtar/README.md

 Reverse proxy do such things:
 * Forward.
 Forward Http packet to web servers who truly handles request, then pass back Http response.
 * Load Balance.
-You can chose among three different rules: `Poll`, `By weight`, `IP Hash`.
+You can choose from three different rules: `Poll`, `By weight`, `IP Hash`.
 * Registry Center.
 Receive heartbeats from all web server nodes and maintain states for them.

 Configure your reverse proxy by editing `reverseproxy/proxyserverconf.yml`.
-You can custom:
+You can customize:
 * Port that reverse proxy server listens on.
 * Load balancing strategy.
 * All web server nodes available to forward Http request.